AdamByerly/HVCsEnableAGD/README.md

 --batch_size
 ```
 **Required** (sort of).
 Default Values: 96 (for Inception v3 experiments); 128 (for simple monolithic CNN experiments)
 The batch size you can use is limited by the memory available on your GPUs.
-If you have 2 Geforce GTX 1080 TIs, which have 11GB of RAM each--like I did--, then you can omit this parameter.
+If you have 2 GeForce GTX 1080 Tis, which have 11GB of RAM each--like I did--, then you can omit this parameter.
 If you have a different number of GPUs and/or a different amount of RAM on them, you will need to supply an appropriate value for this parameter.
 In my experiments, I discovered that for the simple monolithic CNN, a batch size of ~5.82 per GB of GPU RAM per GPU is the threshold for the images and model to fit in memory.
 For the Inception v3 experiments, a batch size of ~4.36 per GB of GPU RAM per GPU is the threshold for the images and model to fit in memory.
 Note that the batch size must be evenly divisible by the number of GPUs being used.
 ```
 --start_epoch
 ```